 As mentioned, I am a travel hacker so I like to use my points to stay in upscale properties like the Medellin Marriott for free.
 I used my annual free night certificate to stay for zero dollars and zero points.
 The Medellin Marriott is a Category 4 property meaning that one night costs between 20,000 and 30,000 points depending on peak or off-peak travel.
 In January, the point cost was 20,000 or 25,000 depending on the day of the week.

-Note: There aren’t a ton of options for points travelers in Medellin, you’ve got the InterContinental (bad location) and Holiday Inn Express from IHG, the Hampton Inn by Hilton, and the Four Points by Sheraton and Medellin Marriott, both part of Marriott Bonvoy.
+Note: There aren’t a ton of options for points travelers in Medellin, you’ve got the InterContinental (bad location) and Holiday Inn Express from IHG, the Hampton Inn by Hilton, and the Four Points by Sheraton, the Medellin Marriott, and the new Fairfield in Sabaneta (further south), all part of Marriott Bonvoy.

 Marriott has a lot of different brands, but the Medellin Marriott is part of the straight Marriott branded hotels that are upscale in nature, although not luxury — “Premium” according to Marriott’s own categories.
 This is a step down from the likes of JW Marriott, and a step up from their “Select” categories like Courtyard, Four Points, etc.